Mote Marine Laboratory: Library

 A library has existed at the laboratory since its beginning in Cape Haze.

 For more than 35 years, the Arthur Vining Davis Library and Archives has been providing resources, reference materials, and research publications at the laboratory.
-Its collections are maintained for the support of marine and environmental research and education.
+Its collections are maintained to support marine and environmental research and education.
 In addition to print and archival collections, the library maintains searchable online, open-access institutional repositories of staff publications, institutional papers, and items from historical collections.
-The library and archives are open to the public for study and exploration, however, appointments may be required.
+The library and archives are open to the public for study and exploration; however, appointments may be required.

 The library is a member of the International Association of Aquatic and Marine Science Libraries and Information Centers (IAMSLIC), an association of individuals and organizations interested in library and information science, especially as these are applied to the recording, retrieval, and dissemination of knowledge and information in all aspects of aquatic and marine sciences and their allied disciplines.